 As a parent, you can request an assessment if you believe that your child’s needs are either not being met through SEN Support (support programmes which are funded by schools or settings), or that your child’s needs are so substantial that a setting could not meet them within their own resources.

-Please also see Merton's advice and guidance around SEN Support in Mainstream Schools, Colleges and Early Years Settings
+Please also see Merton's advice and guidance around SEN Support in Maintained Schools, Colleges and Early Years Settings

 Do all requests result in an assessment?

 Young people over the age of 16 can also request an assessment of their own needs.
 An EHC needs assessment can be carried out for your son or daughter from birth to the age of 25.

 London Borough of Merton must, by law, comply with a request for an assessment unless: